goreleaser/goreleaser/www/docs/customization/krew.md

-# Krew
+# Krew Plugin Manifests

-After releasing to GitHub or GitLab, GoReleaser can generate and publish a _Krew Plugin_ into a repository that you have access to.
+After releasing to GitHub or GitLab, GoReleaser can generate and publish a _Krew Plugin Manifest_ into a repository that you have access to.

 Check their [website](https://krew.sigs.k8s.io) for more information.